jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

-The haproxy-ingress leader tracks ingress objects that declares the annotation `ingress.kubernetes.io/cert-signer` with value `acme` and a configured secret name for TLS certificates.
+The haproxy-ingress leader tracks ingress objects that declares the annotation `ingress.kubernetes.io/cert-signer` with value `acme` and a configured secret name for TLS certificate.
+The annotation `kubernetes.io/tls-acme` with value `"true"` will also be used if the command-line option `--acme-track-tls-annotation` is declared.
 The secret does not need to exist.
 A new certificate will be issued if the certificate is old, the secret does not exist or has an invalid certificate, or the domains of the certificate doesn't cover all the domains configured in the ingress.

 Every `24h` or the duration configured in the `--acme-check-period`, and also when the leader changes, all the certificates from all the tracked ingress will be verified.
 The